Seven diseases CRISPR technology could cure

 This system represented a big leap from previous gene-editing technologies, which required designing and making a custom DNA-cutting enzyme for each target sequence rather than simply providing an RNA guide, which is much simpler to synthesize.

-Here is a list of some of the first diseases that scientists are tackling using CRISPR/Cas technology, testing its possibilities and limits as a medical tool.
+CRISPR gene editing has already changed the way scientists do research, allowing a wide range of applications across multiple fields.
+Here are some of the diseases that scientists aim to tackle using CRISPR/Cas technology, testing its possibilities and limits as a medical tool.

 Cancer is a complex, multifactorial disease, and a cure remains elusive.
 There are hundreds of different types of cancer, each with a unique mutation signature.
 CRISPR technology is a game-changer for cancer research and treatment as it can be used for many things, including screening for cancer drivers, identifying genes and proteins that can be targeted by cancer drugs, cancer diagnostics, and as a treatment.

-AIDS
+CRISPR for AIDS

 There are several ways CRISPR could help us in the fight against AIDS.
 One is using CRISPR to cut the viral DNA that the HIV virus inserts within the DNA of immune cells.
 This approach could be used to attack the virus in its hidden, inactive form, which is what makes it impossible for most therapies to completely get rid of the virus.